 Step 3: If the unsaved text file is listed in the search results, you can copy it to another safe location.

 This is a good time to start a new habit of hitting the Ctrl+S keys to save the content in an opening notepad file manually.
 This will maximize the security of your important information.
 Generally, before any content is permanently removed, you'll be asked to confirm the deletion.
-To avoid accidental removal of your content, double-check these warnings before make confirm.
+To avoid accidental removal of your content, double-check these warnings before confirming.

-3. Back up your notepad file.
+2. Back up your notepad file.